chrissobolewski/htmm/_notes/your-first-note.md

 ### Link syntax

-To link to another note, you can use regular [Markdown syntax](https://www.markdownguide.org/getting-started/) for links, with a relative link to the other note, like this: [this is a link to a note about cats](/cats){: .internal-link}.
-Don't forget to use the `.internal-link` class to make sure the link is styled as an internal link.
+To link to another note, you can use regular [Markdown syntax](https://www.markdownguide.org/getting-started/) for links, with a relative link to the other note, like this: <!--[this is a link to a note about cats](/cats){: .internal-link}.--> Don't forget to use the `.internal-link` class to make sure the link is styled as an internal link.

 Since the Web is all about HTML, you can always use plain HTML if you want, like this: <a class="internal-link" href="/cats">This is the same note about cats as above</a>.